enactjs/docs/pages/docs/tutorials/tutorial-hello-enact/index.md

 ---
 title: Hello Enact!
 ---
+## Introduction
+Before you begin this tutorial, make sure you have created a new Enact project.
+See [Enact Development Setup](../setup/) for more information.
+You can delete `src/views/MainPanel.js` as it will not be used in the tutorial example.

 Now comes the exciting part!
 We're actually going to write some code and, maybe, learn a few things along the way.
 We're going to break down the app into four parts.
 They are: